dec0dedd/jetbrains-writing-assistance/README.md

 1. [pyspellchecker](https://github.com/barrust/pyspellchecker?tab=readme-ov-file) - python-based spell-checking tool that utilizes Levenshtein distance to identify and suggest corrections for misspelled words.
 2. [Hunspell](https://github.com/hunspell/hunspell) -  an open-source spell checker widely used in applications like LibreOffice, OpenOffice, Firefox, and Chrome.
 It supports complex languages and morphological structures, handling compound words and allowing custom dictionaries.
 For Python intergration, I've used library `pyhunspell` available [here](https://github.com/pyhunspell/pyhunspell).
 3. [Vennify's T5 Grammar Correction transformer](https://huggingface.co/vennify/t5-base-grammar-correction) - a T5-based transformer model trained specifically for grammar correction, available on Hugging Face.
 This model leverages deep learning to handle a wide range of language errors, making it suitable for complex correction tasks that go beyond basic spelling.
-4. [SymSpell](https://github.com/wolfgarbe/SymSpell) - Known for its speed, SymSpell uses a dictionary-based approach to provide fast, memory-efficient spell correction.
-It’s ideal for large datasets or applications where rapid error detection and correction are critical, as it optimizes search through frequency-based suggestions.
+4. [SymSpell](https://github.com/wolfgarbe/SymSpell) - known for its speed, SymSpell uses a dictionary-based approach to provide fast, memory-efficient spell correction.
+It’s ideal for large datasets or applications where rapid error detection and correction are critical.
 5. [TextBlob](https://github.com/sloria/TextBlob) - a Python library for processing textual data, providing spell-checking as part of its toolkit.

 ## 3. Metrics